top of page

 BrainPOP Science investigations immerse middle schoolers in exciting and relatable phenomena to activate their innate curiosity and send them on a path of three-dimensional learning.
 Our collection of comprehensive units and resources empower students to ask questions and make their own discoveries—just like real scientists.

-Instead of receiving content on chemical reactions, for example, students are presented a guiding question like: why can’t you unbake a cake?
+Instead of receiving content on chemical reactions, for example, students are presented with a guiding question like: why can’t you unbake a cake?
 Our built-in Claims-Evidence-Reasoning (CER) process supports middle school science students as they explore and collect evidence within BrainPOP 3D Worlds™, simulations, and data manipulatives.
 Investigations wrap up with students synthesizing what they learned through written arguments where they back up their claims with evidence.

 Take middle school students on adventures in physical science